FeliNUx42/Python-Stuff/README.md

 pip3 install pygame optparse
 ```

-To to show the help-menu for a programm, type this in a [terminal/command-line](https://en.wikipedia.org/wiki/Command-line_interface):
+To to show the help-menu for a program, type this in a [terminal/command-line](https://en.wikipedia.org/wiki/Command-line_interface):
 ```
 python3 <your programm, i.e. StarWars.py> -h
 ```